 Ayurveda and food combinationsAnandi - The Sleep Guru

 In the West taste is used simply to identify the food, in Ayurveda taste represents a whole host of healing properties from gross to subtle.
-Ayurveda considers herbs and foods as therapeutic substances and divide them into six tastes or Rasa in Sanskrit.
-Each of these six tastes have different healing qualities that balance and heal the body and mind.
-The six tastes are:
+Ayurveda considers herbs and foods as therapeutic substances and divides them into six tastes or Rasa in Sanskrit.
+Each of these six tastes has different healing qualities that balance and heal the body and mind.

 - Sweet (sugars and starches)

 - Salty (salt, seaweed)